 I forgot my Username

-Your username for MyUpstate is the same username you have for Groupwise email, Blackboard, and all other accounts at Upstate.
+Your username for MyUpstate is the same username you have for Outlook email, Blackboard, and all other accounts at Upstate.
 Or you may use your student ID number as your username.

 How do I update my address with the University?